Panasonic hires Merrill Lynch to sell healthcare unit stake

 He did not say how big of a stake in the healthcare unit he planned to sell.
 Before the announcement analysts had expected Panasonic to announce the outright sale of the business, which makes blood-sugar monitoring devices and medical chart systems.

 To maintain its cashflow, Panasonic is selling assets, including last month a Tokyo office tower for around $500 million.
-Tsuga last month also announced the sale of a majority stake in a logistics subsidiary to Nippon Express Co (9062.T), Japan’s largest transportation company.
+Tsuga last month also announced the sale of a majority stake in a logistics subsidiary to Nippon Express Co, Japan’s largest transportation company.